beatybiodiversitymuseum/data-documentation/docs/specify/tutorials/workbench.md

 ### Validating Data

-Before you attempt to uplaod data into Specify, you should perform a validation.
+Before you attempt to upload data into Specify, you should perform a validation.
 A validation will ensure that the data you are attempting to upload will comply with the database schema used by Specify.
-If you attempt to upload without validating first, Specify will perform a validation anyways.
+If you attempt to upload without validating first, Specify will perform a validation anyways, but it will stop when it encounters an error, as opposed to giving you an overview of errors in the entire dataset.
 To validate the data, press the **Validate** button in the top right of the interface.

 The validation process may take some time for larger datasets.
 A progress bar will appear with the estimated time to completion.